Epimorphism: Properties

 Every isomorphism is an epimorphism; indeed only a right-sided inverse is needed: suppose there exists a morphism j : Y → X such that fj = id_{Y}.
 For any morphisms $h_1, h_2: Y \to Z$ where $h_1f = h_2f$, you have that $h_1 = h_1 id_Y = h_1fj = h_2fj = h_2$.
 A map with such a right-sided inverse is called a split epi.
-In a topos, a map that is both a monic morphism and an epimorphism is an isomorphism.
+In an elementary topos, a map that is both a monic morphism and an epimorphism is an isomorphism.

 The composition of two epimorphisms is again an epimorphism.
 If the composition fg of two morphisms is an epimorphism, then f must be an epimorphism.

 As some of the above examples show, the property of being an epimorphism is not determined by its behavior as a function, but also by the category of context.
 If D is a subcategory of C, then every morphism in D that is an epimorphism when considered as a morphism in C is also an epimorphism in D. However the converse need not hold; the smaller category can (and often will) have more epimorphisms.

 As for most concepts in category theory, epimorphisms are preserved under equivalences of categories: given an equivalence F : C → D, a morphism f is an epimorphism in the category C if and only if F(f) is an epimorphism in D. A duality between two categories turns epimorphisms into monomorphisms, and vice versa.